 Applicants should describe any research or evaluation studies that relate to the problem and contribute to the applicant's understanding of its causes and potential solutions.
 While OJJDP expects applicants to review the research literature for relevant studies, they should also explore whether unpublished local sources of research or evaluation data are available.
+The applicant should provide a synthesis of prior research conducted on juvenile justice reform and reinvestment, and evidence-based and cost-benefit studies in the juvenile justice field.
+Applicants should discuss the challenges to conducting this type of research and how they will overcome those challenges.

 c.
 Goals, Objectives, and Performance Measures.
-Applicants should describe the goals of the proposed research/evaluation project and identify its objectives.
-When formulating the project's goals and objectives, applicants should be cognizant of the performance measures that OJJDP will require successful applicants to provide.
+Applicants should describe the goals of the proposed evaluation and identify its objectives.
+When formulating the project's goals and objectives, applicants should be cognizant of the performance measures that OJJDP will use to measure the project's progress.